 What to serve with pumpkin cheesecake

-I serve a tall glass of milk or a scoop of ice cream with mine.
+I serve a tall glass of milk or a scoop of ice cream with my cheesecake bars.
 You may also drizzle some caramel on top or serve this with cinnamon fried apples.

 How do I store no bake pumpkin cheesecake?

 Cover and store your cheesecake bars in the refrigerator for up to 5 days.
 I recommend using a tin pan or a glass dish with a lid.

 - Make the crust first and freeze while making the cheesecake batter